Jean de Reszke: Becoming a tenor

 In January 1874, Reszke made his debut in Venice undertaking the baritone part of Alfonso in a production of Donizetti's La favorite.
 To appeal to his audience, he was billed as Giovanni de Reschi, an Italianised version of his name.
 He sang opposite his sister Josephine at Teatro Malibran.
 In April 1874, he sang for the first time in London, performing at the Theatre Royal, Drury Lane, and on 11 October 1876 in Paris in La forza del Destino.
 His name was established or billed correctly as Jean de Reszke beginning with this Paris performance.
 He performed in other operas as a baritone, such as Figaro in The Barber of Seville and Valentin in Faust.
 His voice was compared to that of Enrico Caruso.

 Reszke displayed limitations as a baritone and his voice had matured so that the "high notes became rounder and easier".
 He withdrew from the stage to allow for a further period of study, this time in Paris under Giovanni Sbriglia.
 His voice gained remarkably in the freedom of its upper register under Sbriglia.
 Reszke traveled with his sister Josephine, a soprano, and his younger brother Édouard as they performed in Western Europe, during which he took of note what performer's skills he wished to emulate and what traits he wished to avoid.

-He made his first operatic reappearance in 1879 in Madrid, it was as a tenor, scoring a success in the title-role of Meyerbeer's Robert le diable, which he sang opposite his sister.
-The then 29-year-old Reszke's fame as a singer dates from this moment.